go-playground/validator/README.md

 MSGV(Minimum Supported Go Version) when the need arises to address Security issues/patches, OS issues & support or newly introduced functionality that would greatly benefit the maintenance and/or usage of this package.

+If and when the MSGV is increased it will be done so in a minimum of a `Minor` release bump.

 License
 -------
 Distributed under MIT License, please see license file within the code for more details.